 We highly recommend that students contact their local Education USA office for help securing local scholarships.

-1. Many scholarships and fellowships require US citizenship or residency.
-See the Scholarships for International Students List, which lists approximately 100 different opportunities that accept applications from international students.
+3. Scholarships for International Students List, which lists approximately 100 different opportunities that accept applications from international students who do not have U.S. citizenship or residency.

 Scholarship and Fellowship Lists for Undocumented Students